Architecture as a product of culture, history, science, technology, economics, society, religion, and state

 Alberti (1404-1472), the architect whom we will meet later in the Renaissance, saw the connection between the basilica as a place of justice in ancient times, and the basilica church as a place where one gets the justice of God through prayer.

 The east had already been sanctified by the ancient Egyptians, and the Persians worshiped the sun and prayed facing east.
 The word "mizrach" (in Hebrew meaning "east") in the Bible indicates dawn - the appearance of light, while the west indicates the disappearance of light.
 The mystical meaning of the word "mizrach" is "enlightenment".
-According to the Bible, the terrestrial paradise is found in the east – "a
+According to the Bible, the terrestrial paradise is found in the east – "and the LORD God planted a garden in Eden, in the east" (Genesis, 2:8).
+The doors of the world of death, Hades, according to Greek mythology, are in the West.

 Eusebius of Alexandria (who lived probably in the sixth century) wrote that the Christians prayed until the fifth century facing the rising sun.